udem-dlteam/pnut/README.md

 ### Annotated Shell Scripts

-`pnut-sh` can include C code annotations in the generated shell script (with the `SH_ANNOTATE=1` makefile option) to make them self-contained and easier to audit.
-These annotations correspond to the original C source code, with the lines inside inactive `#if`/`#ifdef` blocks removed, with each top-level shell declaration prefixed by a comment containing the corresponding C code.
+`pnut-sh` can include C code annotations in the generated shell scripts (with the `SH_ANNOTATE=1` makefile option) to make them self-contained and easier to audit.
+These annotations correspond to the original C source code, with the lines inside inactive `#if`/`#ifdef` blocks removed, with each top-level shell declaration prefixed with its corresponding C code as comment.

-This feature is especially interesting when applied to `pnut-sh.sh`, as it turns it into some sort of "quine-like" program: from the annotated shell script, the original C source code can be extracted and recompiled to obtain the original `pnut-sh.sh` shell script, closing the loop and confirming that the generated shell script matches the embedded C code.
-This can be done with the following
+This feature is especially interesting when applied to `pnut-sh.sh`, as it turns it into a "quine-like" program: from the annotated shell script, the original C source code can be extracted and recompiled to obtain the original `pnut-sh.sh` shell script, closing the loop and confirming that the generated shell script matches the embedded C code.
+This can be done with the following commands:
-commands:

 ```shell
 # Generate pnut-sh.sh with annotations